-If you think, “Wow these whole (free) devices and tutorials from AbletonDrummer are great” and if you want to support me to be able to keep developing more devices and resources for (not only) drummers using Ableton Live, you could start becoming a patron on my Patreon starting 5 USD a month – this way you would get access to ALL PREMIUM Max for Live devices I developed.
+If you think, “Wow these whole (free) devices and tutorials from AbletonDrummer are great” and if you want to support me to be able to keep developing more devices and resources for (not only) drummers using Ableton Live, you could start becoming a patron on my Patreon starting 5 USD a month – this way you would get access to over 30 Max for Live devices I developed.

 If you want to find out more about those devices check out this tutorial: